muhanzhang/IGMC/README.md

 To train on Flixster, type:

-    python Main.py --data-name flixster --epochs 40 --testing

-It will display the training and testing results over each epoch.
-To get the final test result, attach an --ensemble:

     python Main.py --data-name flixster --epochs 40 --testing --ensemble

 The results will be saved in "results/flixster\_testmode/".
 The processed enclosing subgraphs will be saved in "data/flixster/testmode/".
 Change flixster to douban or yahoo\_music to do the same experiments on Douban and YahooMusic datasets, respectively.
 Delete --testing to evaluate on a validation set to do hyperparameter tuning.